cife

 What happens on UCAS Track on A Level results day?

-Because UCAS Track opens quite early in the morning, students sometimes know the outcome of their university applications before they get their A level results.
+Because UCAS Hub opens quite early in the morning, students sometimes know the outcome of their university applications before they get their A level results.
 Even if you get fabulous news and are confirmed at your dream university, make sure that you check your A level results too: sometimes students don’t realise they have slipped a grade but been accepted anyway, and can then be a bit disappointed by their actual results!

 Should I put in for A Level remarks if I have been rejected by my University?